Pazopanib (Votrient®) is used to treat a type of kidney cancer, called renal cell carcinoma, when it has spread outside of the kidney.

 There are some important things to remember when taking your tablets:

-- If you forget to take your tablets or are sick after taking them, just take your next dose at the usual time – don’t take a double dose.
+- If you forget to take your tablets or are sick after taking them, just take your next dose at the usual time – do not take a double dose.

 - Keep the tablets in the original packaging and at room temperature, away from heat and direct sunlight.

-- Keep the tablets in a safe place, out of the reach of children.
+- Keep the tablets in a safe place, out of the sight and reach of children.

 - Get a new prescription before you run out of tablets and make sure you have plenty for the holidays.